Skate 3 has a better graphic design and some updates to make the experience feel as real as possible.

 - A skateboard has an image of a marijuana leaf and a logo says “Think Green”.

-I have played several Tony Hawk games and loved them so much that before I purchased Skate 3, I wonder if I will ruin all the good impression.
+I have played several Tony Hawk games and loved them so much.
 To my great relief, Skate 3 exceeds my expectations.

 The feeling it brings is so real that I think few games can compare.
 Skate 3 also has a higher learning curve than most of the previous games I have experienced.
 While this may discourage many players, I think that if you don’t give up on it too early, what you get is quite rewarding.